 Sensitivity analysis is used to assess the change in value of the Credit Union's financial instruments against a range of incremental basis point changes in interest rates over a 12-month period.
 Interest rate shock analysis is calculated in a similar manner to sensitivity analysis but involves a more significant change of 100 basis points or greater in interest rates.
 Sensitivity analysis and interest rate shock analysis are calculated on a monthly basis and are reported to the ALCO.
-Based on current differences between financial assets and financial liabilities as at December 31, 2018, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would decrease net interest income by \$1,608 (2017 - (\$677)) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would increase net interest income by \$217 (2017 - (\$1,313)) over the next 12 months.
+Based on current differences between financial assets and financial liabilities as at December 31, 2019, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would decrease net interest income by \$676 (2018 -decrease of \$1,608) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would decrease net interest income by \$852 (2018 - increase of \$217) over the next 12 months.